Animal Kinhood Wild animals Least Concern

 VII

-One September night, closing the taproom late, a real black bear was eating from the organic dumpster in the alley.
-They looked at each other.
-Liam didn't move.
-The bear didn't either.
-Thirty seconds.
-Liam said quietly: "Fair enough."
-And went home.
-Since then he locks the dumpster with a padlock and leaves a plate of fruit at the end of the alley.
-Why hasn't he told anyone?
+One September night, closing up late, a wild bear was eating out of the dumpster in the alley.
+They looked at each other for thirty seconds, both of them still.
+Liam said "fair enough" under his breath and went home.
+Since then he locks the dumpster and leaves a plate of fruit at the end of the alley.
+He hasn't told anyone.
+There's no pity in the gesture: he recognizes, in something that's also hungry with nowhere else to go, a calm he wouldn't know how to explain.

 VIII